 While a complete medical assessment as outlined above is recommended for children with unexplained and persistent joint pain, the diagnosis of JRA is based on the findings of physical examination -- that is, the presence of joint inflammation (warmth, swelling, pain with motion, and decreased range of motion) upon physical exam in the same joint for at least six consecutive weeks.
 There is no laboratory test to diagnose the juvenile arthritis; however, lab testing may assist in classification of arthritis or determining risk of more severe disease.

-Your child’s physician may refer him or her to a pediatric rheumatologist, a physician who specializes in treating children with arthritis, to help make the diagnosis or for treatment.
-Here at Duke Children’s Health Center, we are lucky enough to have four pediatric rheumatologists who can help your physician make the diagnosis of benign childhood musculoskeletal pain or juvenile arthritis.
-For more information or an appointment please call 919-684-6575 or go to the Arthritis Foundation Web site (www.arthritis.org).
+Your child’s doctor may refer him or her to a pediatric rheumatologist, a physician who specializes in treating children with arthritis, to help make the diagnosis or for treatment.
+Duke has five pediatric rheumatologists who can help your doctor diagnose benign childhood musculoskeletal pain or juvenile arthritis.